ckaestne/seai/lectures/17_fairness_ii/fairness_ii.md

 * Continuously monitor for:
 <!-- .element: class="fragment" -->
-  - Match between training data, test data, and instances that you encounter in deployment
+  - Mismatch between training data, test data, and instances that you encounter in deployment
   - Fairness metrics: Is the system yielding fair results over time?
   - Population shifts: May suggest needs to adjust fairness metric/thresholds
   - User reports & complaints: Log and audit system decisions